puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resource_ordering.md

 - Make sure to check the syntax.
 - Once everything looks good, go ahead and apply the manifest.

 Notice that we use `before` to ensure that the package is managed before the configuration file is managed.
 This makes sense, since if the package weren't installed, the configuration file (and the `/etc/ssh/` directory that contains it would not exist.
-If you tried to manage to contents of a file in a directory that does not exists, you are destined to fail.
+If you tried to manage the contents of a file in a directory that does not exist, you are destined to fail.
 By specifying the relationship between the package and the file, we ensure success.

-Now we have a manifest that manages the package, configuration file and the service, and we specify the order in which they should be managed.
+Now we have a manifest that manages the package, configuration file and the service, and we have specified the order in which they should be managed.

 ## Let's do a Quick Review